 A lot of people assume that once they pass their driving test, they’ve obtained the only driving licence available.
-However, if you wish to tow a trailer with your vehicle there is a variety of different licences depending on the weight of the trailer, that you must acquire before you can do so.
+However, if you wish to drive other sizes of vehicle there is a variety of different licences depending on the weight of the vehicle, that you must acquire before you can do so.

 There are many different categories on a driving licence, most of which need additional training and extra tests to pass.
 If you have gained these extra categories then you have an ‘entitlement’ for that type of vehicle, allowing you to drive it.

-Here at 2 Start, we have a wide range of different trailer training courses available, all of which will teach you the right skills and knowledge that you need to pass your test.
+Here at 2 Start, we have a wide range of different trailer training courses available, all of which will teach you the right skills and knowledge that will help you remain safe on the road.

-In a lot of cases, the different categories cover towing different size trailers with different vehicles.
-There are a number of different categories, that give you different entitlements to what you can and can’t tow which makes it extremely difficult to know just exactly what you can/can’t do with your licence.
+In a lot of cases, the different courses cover towing different size trailers with different vehicles.
 Do you know what entitlements you have on your licence?
 Or what you’re able to tow?

 The first step into achieving any extra categories on your driving licence is to pass your category B driving test, which will allow you to drive vehicles up to 3,500 kgs.
-Additionally, if you have already passed your car driving test, you may or may not be entitled to drive vehicles over this weight:
+Due to recent changes in the law, there are now no requirements to hold a “+E” entitlement in order to tow a trailer behind a car.
+The car can have a 3500kgs maximum gross weight and tow a trailer weighing up to a maximum of 3500kg.

 Achieving a category C1 entitlement will allow you to drive any vehicles with a MAM between 3,500kgs and 7,500kgs, with a trailer up to 750kg.